mendix/docs/content/best-practices/architecture/integration/export-import-batch.md

 Batch imports are often applied to data with the following characteristics:

-* Is of a high volume
+* High volume
-* Has a low rate of change
+* Low rate of change

 Imports and exports are often executed on a scheduled basis or via manual invocation (instead of being trigger- or event-based).